plausiblelabs/plrelational/README.md

 ## Quick Start

-The repository contains `PLRelational.xcodeproj` which will build out of the box.
+The repository contains Xcode projects under `PLRelational` and `PLRelationalCombine`, both of which will build out of the box.
 You can manually build the frameworks and add them to your project, or you can add the PLRelational project as a dependency.

 ## Frameworks